-The Board of Trustee of the port of Mumbai has filed a money suit for recovery of Rs.
+- a) The Board of Trustee of the port of Mumbai has filed a money suit for recovery of Rs.
 963.94 Lacs towards alleged outstanding demurrage charges against which the company has filed its counter claim of Rs.
-10.88 Cr. towards the financial losses, interest on the investment, refund of the license fees, refund of the demurrage charges, compensation and damages etc. The matter is still pending.
+10.88 Cr. towards the financial losses, interest on the investment, refund of the license fees, refund of the demurrage charges, compensation and damages etc. The matter is still pending. - b) The Municipal Corporation has issued notice to the Builder of Pinnacle Tower for vacating of permises Pinnacle Tower, at Surajkund Faridabad.
+The Builder obtained interim stay on the order of Municipal Commissioner, Faridabad from Hon'ble High Court Punjab and Haryana.
+The Company also filed a petition before the civil judge, senior division, Faridabad with regard to stay of proceeding against order of Municipal Corporation, Faridabad.
+The Hon'ble Faridabad Court has stated that already interim stay have been granted by the Hon'ble High Court, hence no ground to grant relief prayed for is made out at this stage.
+The next date of hearing is 11th July 2024. - D M/s.

-D M/s.
 Regal Kitchen Foods Limited filed an arbitration petition towards alleged outstanding, against which company is in process of filing its counter claim towards the financial losses.
 The Company has booked income towards the financial losses of Rs.
-387 Lacs, which is to be recoverable from M/s.
+387 Lakhs, which is to be recoverable from M/s.
 Regal Kitchen Foods Limited.
 Case is filed in District and Session court Faridabad.
+The Company filed a petition before the Hon'ble Apex Court with regard to contesting of proceeding before District and Session Court, Faridabad.
+The Hon'ble Apex Court had allowed the company petition with granting relief to the Company and parties against the impugned order of Faridabad District Court and asked the Company to deposit INR 50 Lakhs each in two tranches in a gap of two weeks before the Hon'ble High Court for seeking direction for further relief.

-37 Commitments
+35 Commitments